-Medication particles in dry powder inhalers (DPIs) are powdered, not wet like an MDI, and are so small that they can reach the tiniest airways.
+Medication particles in DPIs are powdered, not wet like an MDI, and are so small they can reach the tiniest airways.
 You may not taste or feel the particles.
 They do not contain chemical propellants and people with milk allergy should be aware they contain traces of lactose.

 Some asthma medications are available in both DPI and MDI form, and some patients include both in their treatment plan.
 Talk with your doctor about exactly what medication and device is best for you.

 - Follow your device instructions to load the medication dose.
 Multi-dose inhalers are preloaded with medication, which you typically prepare with a click of the device.
 Single-dose inhalers use separately packaged capsules that you drop into the chamber.

 - Stand or sit up straight and breathe out completely.
 Emptying your lungs is one of the most important steps.

 - Put the mouthpiece into your mouth, close your lips tightly around it and breathe in quickly and forcefully.

 - Take the DPI out of your mouth, hold your breath for 5-10 seconds, then exhale slowly.